nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Format: `export`

-Example of usage: User enters `export` to export all builds.
+Example of usage: Enter `export` to export all builds.

 Expected outcome: The program will export all builds to a text file.
 ```